 If you’re curious about how much of an impact this delicious tuna mornay might have on your diet, then you can find all the nutritional information you need below.

-Keep in mind this data may differ slightly depending on the ingredients/brands you end up using.
+The values below may differ slightly depending on the ingredients you end up using.
 It should be accurate enough to give you a good idea of what to expect from eating this delicious dish.

 I hope that you love this gluten-free tuna mornay recipe as much as I do.
 If you have any feedback or have a variation that you would love to share then please don’t hesitate to leave a comment below.